-Spike testing is about preparing for the sudden and unexpected.
+A spike tests in performance testing is about preparing for the sudden and unexpected.

 The key advantage of a spike test is that it reveals how unexpected spikes affect your system and gives you the information you need to avoid an application breaking during such spikes.

 Sudden traffic spikes are more common than most people think.
-To give you a behind-the-scenes look at real-world traffic spikes, we’ve gathered traffic data from 4 different high-traffic events run by 4 different companies and organizations.
+To give you a behind-the-scenes look at real-world web spikes, we’ve gathered traffic data from 4 different high-traffic events run by 4 different companies and organizations.
 These examples show just how large, sudden, and threatening traffic spikes can be.